SmileiPIC/tutorials/advanced_tutorial5.rst

-Advanced Practical 5: Plasma expansion in a vacuum (1D): Ion acceleration by TNSA
+Advanced Tutorial 5: Plasma expansion in a vacuum (1D): Ion acceleration by TNSA
 ---------------------------------------------------------------------------------

 In preparation ...